A11yhacks/TreasureHunt/documentation/readme.md

 Whilst the code is well commented, a breakdown of the various methods & sections of the file can be found below:

+We first start by importing the various modules & files that our program needs to function.
+Next we set some variables we'll be using.
+You will need to change iBeaconUUID, iBeaconMajor and possibly deviceID if your SBC has more than one Bluetooth adaptor.
+If not 0 is a sensible default.
+The packets that beacons broadcast contain many different pieces of information.
+To make it easier to determine which beacon we have encountered later on in the code, we have created a parsePacket method which returns a dictionary containing the various values.
+When we encounter one of our beacons we need to play the preclue sound then play the clue twice.
+We've put this functionality into a playClue method.
+We next perform a number of setup tasks that are required before we go any further:
+Attempt to create a socket (make a connection) to our Bluetooth adaptor Set some peramitors relating to the Bluetooth scanning that we'll be doing Make sure that the Pi is sending audio through the 3.5 audio jack & set volume to 100% Now that everything's been set up it's time to start playing sounds!
+We first play the startup sound, then we call playClue to play the introduction sound.
+We then enter a while loop where a few different things happen:
+A scan is performed, the results of which are saved ina  list called results.
+For each of our results we then:
+Parse it so we can easily work out which beacon we've encountered.
+Check if the UUID & major values of the packet match those that we set above and that the beacon we've found isn't the same one as the last one we found.
+If this is the case we do a number of things:
+Play a clue using the minor value of the packet to determine which clue we need to play.
+Keep track of which beacon we've just encountered.
+Shutdown the Pi if the beacon is the last one in the hunt.

+Creating the sounds:

+The activity relies on a number of different sounds in order to function:

+x.wav - played when a beacon with a minor value of x is encountered. preclue.wav - played before each clue. startup.wav - played when all the setup is complete. intro.wav - the introduction sound.
+In our implementation this was a clue.

+Use a sound recorder of your choice - E.G. Audacity to record the various sounds taking care to ensure that the names are exactly like the ones above.